Bars & restaurants

 Ergonomic solutions for bars & restaurants

-Securing tablets and MPoS devices in restaurants & bars
+Securing tablets and mPOS devices in restaurants & bars

-One consideration for using tablets on tables and having MPoS devices in high traffic areas is always going to be security.
+One consideration for using tablets on tables and having mPOS devices in high traffic areas is always going to be security.
 Taking the necessary steps to ensure that the equipment can’t be tampered with is essential for businesses to be PCI compliant, where payments are concerned.
-Protective and secure mounting options such as the OpenSpace range from Ergonomic Solutions for tablet devices used on tables or in bars for unattended public use.
-Tablet mounts and stands can also include secure docking stations, such as the OpenSpace A-Frame, negating the requirement for removing the devices daily to charge elsewhere on the premises.
+Protective and secure mounting options such as the SpacePole range from Ergonomic Solutions for tablet devices used on tables or in bars for unattended public use.
+Tablet mounts and stands can also include secure docking stations, such as the SpacePole A-Frame, negating the requirement for removing the devices daily to charge elsewhere on the premises.

 For portable payment devices, the ideal scenario, is one provided by the SpacePole Solo™ payment mounting solution whereby devices such as the Ingenico iSMP4 and Verifone E355 can be used as a fixed payment point with physical security and in-stand charging and then easily removed for truly mobile at table payments.